 Pain is detrimental to your overall health.
 It destroys your spirit, it destroys your sleep, it destroys your brain, it destroys your mood.
 It is just awful to deal with everyday.

 No one wants to take medications.
 No one wants to feel like they can’t have the day they want unless they do whatever necessary to relieve themselves of suffering.
 No one wants the guilt of needing to take medication.
 No one wants to have these conversations with doctors.
 NO ONE WANTS A LIFE OF PAIN.

 But given that there are some things out of our control and so many people who live in debilitating pain everyday, why should we feel guilty about trying to help ourselves?
 As the reality of the last 14 years gets clearer, I feel less and less guilt about helping myself.
 I did what I needed to do to survive.
 We all do what we have to.
 I just wish there was a little more understanding from doctors and the government about what it means to live in chronic pain.

-Filed under: Uncategorized | Tagged: chronic illness, colostomy, crohns disease, family, friends, friendships, health, IBD, ileostomy, inflammatory bowel disease, migraines, ostomy, pain, pain medications, ulcerative colitis | 14 Comments »
+Filed under: Uncategorized | Tagged: chronic illness, chronic pain, colostomy, crohns disease, emotional health, health, IBD, ileostomy, inflammatory bowel disease, migraines, ostomy, pain, pain medications, ulcerative colitis | 14 Comments »